caktus/ibid/docs/factoids.rst

 .. highlight:: irc

-Factoids are one of the most important Ibid plugins.
+Factoids is one of the most important Ibid plugins.
 They are what give a bot most of its personality, and after a few years on IRC, it can expect to pick up a few thousand of them from its users.